kapresoft/kapresoft.github.io/_posts/java/2023-11-06-java-concatenating-streams.md

 ### Parallel Stream Considerations

-An interesting use case arises when considering parallel streams.
-Can _Stream.concat_ be used within a parallel stream environment?
-Yes, it can.
-However, care must be taken to manage the inherent complexities of parallel processing.
+When working with <a href="/java/2023/10/19/java-parallel-streams.html" target="_blank" alt="parallel streams">parallel streams</a>, _Stream.concat_ can be employed, but with the understanding of the complexities of parallel processing:

 ```java
 Stream<Integer> parallelStream1 = List.of(1, 2, 3).parallelStream();